leieric/Text-Sketch/README.md

 * eval_PIC.py: uses prompt inversion to transmit a prompt and generate reconstructions.
 * eval_PICS.py: uses prompt inversion + sketch to transmit a compressed sketch and prompt.

-For example, `eval_PICS.py --data_root DATA_ROOT` will run PICS, where the images are contained in the DATA_ROOT folder.
+For example, `python eval_PICS.py --data_root DATA_ROOT` will run PICS, where the images are contained in the DATA_ROOT folder.

 ## Dataloaders
 The dataloading assumes pytorch ImageFolder layouts inside DATA_ROOT.
 See `dataloaders.py` for more details.
 For CLIC2020, we use the train/valid/test splits from the [tensorflow builder](https://github.com/tensorflow/datasets/blob/master/tensorflow_datasets/datasets/clic/clic_dataset_builder.py).